ILoveScratch2/ILoveScratch2.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal page!
-My name is ILS and I currently reside in China.
+My name is WenDao and I currently reside in China.
 I love exploring new things and pursuing knowledge and would like to share my experiences and insights with as many people as possible through this platform.

 ## Hobbies
 I have many interests, among which reading is an integral part of my life.
 I love books of all genres, from classic literature to modern scientific and technological works that pique my interest.
 Books open a window to different worlds, enrich my horizons and inspire my thinking.